arthur12320/p5game/README.md

 debug mode (acessed with ´p´)
 ![](repoimages/capture2.PNG)

-# how to play ?

-you can try the game in this link: https://arthur12320.github.io/p5game/index.html

-just have fun at the moment

 # thank you:

 if you stumbled in this project i would really apreciate it if you gave it a try and gave me any feedback, have fun =)